 When will Instant 27001 be updated?

-The English version of Instant 27001 has already been updated, based on ISO 27002:2022 and the published draft version of the ISO 27001 amendment, so you can start your implementation based on the 2022 version today!
+The English and Dutch versions of Instant 27001 are already updated, so you can start your implementation based on the 2022 version today!

 How can I update my existing Instant 27001 implementation?

 An update package is available for existing customers.
 This will contain the following:

 - The new Annex A structure containing all 93 controls

 - Updates for the changed high level requirements

 - All new and updated policies and procedures (for reference)